Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming

-The \sys\ plugin integrates into each game application, monitoring rendering latency and reporting FPS to the \sys\ runtime (every second by default).
-Despite requiring game modifications, the plugin is easily attachable to existing games using the game engine's extension interface.
-The \sys\ runtime determines efficient RQs for users based on FPS thresholds, QP from the streaming module, and current FPS.

-Figure~\ref{fig:sys} shows \sys's design and operation. \circled{1} The server-side runtime system includes a client information manager and RQ optimizer with quality prediction models for estimating user-side visual quality. \circled{2} When a game starts, its \sys\ plugin initializes client information to the runtime, including game ID and FPS threshold (tFPS).
-QP is obtained from the streaming module; \sys\ uses compression parameters, making it agnostic to streaming methods.
-The plugin sets initial RQ to the lowest level to reduce initial lag and ensure higher FPS than the threshold.
-It also sets an FPS upper bound to prevent FPS from exceeding the user's display capability and wasting server resources.
+\circled{1} The server-side runtime includes a user information manager and an RQ optimizer with a quality predictor for estimating user-perceived visual quality. \circled{2} When a game starts, its \sys\ plugin initializes user information, including user ID and threshold FPS (tFPS) for playable experience, to the user information manager.
+QP is fetched from the streaming module; \sys\ uses compression parameters, making it agnostic to streaming methods.
+It sets the initial RQ to the lowest level to reduce initial lag and ensure higher FPS than the threshold, also setting an FPS upper bound to prevent FPS from going too high to overuse server resources.

-\circled{3} The \sys\ plugin monitors frame rendering latencies and reports current FPS to the runtime. \circled{4} The RQ optimizer periodically adjusts RQ based on client information.
-In each adjustment round, the optimizer changes the RQ of a user with the highest priority.
-The optimizer prioritizes keeping all users' FPS above their thresholds.
-Then, it starts promoting RQs to improve visual quality.
-This is because there is a threshold (\tlide24 FPS) for the human vision system to recognize motion portrayal~\cite{adobe24}, and the game responsiveness can be hugely reduced with infrequent frame updates.
+\circled{3} The \sys\ plugin periodically monitors per-frame rendering latencies and updates the current FPS to the runtime. \circled{4} The RQ optimizer is round-based and adjusts RQ based on the updated information.
+In each adjustment round, the optimizer promotes or demotes the RQ of a user with the highest priority to maximize the overall efficiency and maintain playable status. \circled{5} When the RQ optimizer finds the highest-priority user, the priority is determined by the efficiency score (\S\ref{sec:scoring}).
+The efficiency score is calculated as a weighted sum of the per-frame rendering latency and the predicted user-side visual quality.
+It uses a pretrained regression model to predict the user-side visual quality with the given RQ and QP (\S\ref{sec:frameprediction}).

-\circled{5} When the RQ optimizer finds the highest-priority user, it uses a pretrained regression model which predicts the user-side visual quality with the given RQ and QP (\S\ref{sec:frameprediction}).
-The optimizer calculates users' efficiency scores (\S\ref{sec:scoring}) based on the current FPS, FPS threshold, and the predicted user-side visual quality gain/loss by the RQ adjustment. \circled{6} When the RQ optimizer makes a decision for the RQ change, it is forwarded to the \sys\ plugin of the corresponding game application.
-Then, the plugin's controller changes RQ.
+\circled{6} When the optimizer makes a decision for an RQ change, it is forwarded to the plugin of the corresponding game application.
+The RQ controller then changes its RQ.